This article will cover common issues you may encounter within the Calendar app and how you can troubleshoot them.

 - Issue - External calendar

-When troubleshooting any issue, a good place to start is by going through the entire process and ensuring all the pieces of the puzzle a present.
+When troubleshooting any issue, a good place to start is by going through the entire process and ensuring all the pieces of the puzzle are present.

 These steps are designed to help you pick up on anything that doesn't seem quite right or might be missing.